trueos/pcbsd/src-qt5/docs/update.rst

 However, it will prompt for the user's password and will fail if that user is not a member of the *wheel* group.
 This allows you to control which users are able to manage software.

-If you prefer to manage PBIs from the command line, see the section on using the :ref:`PBI Manager` suite of command line utilities.
-Refer to
+If you prefer to manage software from the command line, refer to the section on :ref:`Using the CLI pkg Utilities` .
-:ref:`Using the CLI pkg Utilities` for instructions on managing packages from the command line.
 Refer to :ref:`Managing Jails from the CLI` for instructions on how to manage jails from the command line.

 .. index:: software